jhuiAchaea/Nexsys/README.md

 #### promptOverride

 promptOverride holds all things related to custom prompt.
 It essentially uses display_notice to build up a prompt.
 This prompt is built off of the client.prompt.vars object.
 These variables get set by listening to events and changing them there.
 This is safer than being reliant on a function to exist to return us prompt information.
 Take a look, it should be relatively easy to add your own stuff.

+I do not have a way to store prompt settings just yet, but the functions and tables could be over-written and functionality added in your own package as long as it loads after this package.

 ### commonTables